 Trust God With The Outcome of Your Battle

 Abram no doubt assumed that his defeat of the Mesopotamian kings would make him a target for retaliation.
 What if this vicious band of marauding raiders regrouped?
 Strengthened their forces?
 Attacked him unexpectedly?

 God assured Abram, “I am your shield.”
 The word translated “shield” is used metaphorically throughout the Hebrew Scriptures to portray God’s protection for His people.
 God promised Abram the ultimate protection—Himself.

 Not only did God promise to be Abram’s protection, but also his reward.
-As he made his way home following the rescue of Lot, Abram refused the rightful spoils of victory; he refused to be obligated to Bera, the king of Sodom.
-God confirmed that Abram’s act of faith in refusing the spoils was the right choice.
-Abram not only had a reward, but an “exceedingly great reward” that was as certain as God Himself.
+As he made his way home following the rescue of Lot, Abram refused the rightful spoils of victory.
+He refused to be obligated to Bera, the king of Sodom.
+God confirmed that Abram’s act of faith in refusing the plunder was the right choice.

-During the encounter, God gave Abram a glimpse into the future with a prediction that his offspring would be subjugated for 400 years (vv.
-13 – 14).
-While God did not specify the location, history documents Israel’s bondage in Egypt.
+During the encounter, God gave Abram a glimpse into the future with a prediction that his offspring would be subjugated for 400 years (15:13 – 14).
+While God did not specify the location, history documents Israel’s 400-year bondage in Egypt.
 At the set time, God also promised to liberate them with great wealth while returning them to the Promised Land.
 (Ex.
 12:33-36).

 The term “cutting a covenant” describes the ancient treaty recorded on this occasion.
-Animals were divided lengthwise into two pieces; and then, those responsible for fulfilling the covenant walked between the two halves
+Animals were divided lengthwise into two pieces.
+Then, those responsible for fulfilling the covenant walked between the two halves.

 The three-year-old heifer, female goat and ram along with a young turtledove and pigeon marked the seriousness ascribed to the covenant between God and Abram.
 In this case, only God walked between the divided animals because He alone took responsibility for fulfillment of the covenant.